bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 # Bazel for iOS Developers

 This document is an introduction to Bazel for iOS developers.
-There's been many docs written about Bazel online.
-This document is geared towards an iOS application developer coming from Xcode and intends to be a lightweight introduction and map familiar concepts.
+While there's been many docs written about Bazel, the existing material can be overwhelming for a line engineer looking to get started.
+This document is geared towards an iOS developer coming from Xcode and intends to be a lightweight introduction to Bazel.

 The document supplements canonical Bazel resources:
 - [Bazel overview](https://docs.bazel.build/versions/master/bazel-overview.html)